eth-cscs/DLA-Future/misc/synchronization.md

 For what concerns the `operator()` and `read()`, the matrix view works exactly as the matrix.

 The new part comes when we have to deal with the extra features of the matrix view: `doneWrite()` and `done()`.
-These methods are the ones that allows to go back to the normal flow that was detached on construction.
+These methods are the ones that allow to go back to the normal flow that was detached on construction.

 We have to keep in mind two things:
 - we have to attach back two lines, future (RW) and shared future (R) in the parent matrix